Leonard is a big fan of "Perfect World International" and he loves playing with the Barbarian class.

-Welcome to my Ultimate Perfect World Seeker Guide.
+Welcome to my ultimate Perfect World Seeker guide.
 It has been a long time coming, but I have just not been able to find the time to build a Seeker.
-I started one, right around the time they were released with that last expansion, and I have been busy with some of my other characters, because, on top of having many above level 70 classes, I have three factions I am leader of also.
-None of them are big and it will be a while before they become anything, if they ever do.
-But it is time consuming, and, needless to say, some of my guides have fallen by in the all the business.
-But I am going to stick by my word and get a guide complete for all the classes in Perfect world.
+I started one right around the time they were released with that last expansion, but I've been busy with some of my other characters—because, on top of having many above-level-70 classes, I also have three factions that I lead.

-Anyway, lets get started.
-What is a Seeker in Perfect World.
-Seeker is very similar to Blademasters.
-But, very different.
-They are melee class, and they are heavy armor wearers, they even have the same statistical attributes as a Blademaster.
+Anyway, let's get started.
+So, what is a Seeker in Perfect World?
+Seekers are very similar to Blademasters—but also very different.
+They are a melee class, and they are heavy armor wearers.
+They even have the same statistical attributes as Blademasters.
 But that really means little in the actual build of a Seeker.

-In general, I look at a seeker as a class that falls between a Blademaster and a Barbarian.
-They are not multipathed like the Blademaster, which means they are going to have extra stat points, which can be added to Vitality or to Dexterity, or even Strength if you like.
+In general, I look at a Seeker as a class that falls between a Blademaster and a Barbarian.
+They are not multipathed like the Blademaster, which means they are going to have extra stat points that can be added to Vitality or Dexterity (or even to Strength, if you like).
 But they do not have the specialized skills and stats that Barbarians do.

-Seekers do more damage that a Barbarian, but less than a Blademaster.
+Seekers do more damage than a Barbarian but less than a Blademaster.
 And they are reliant on skills to deal the majority of their damage.
-With buffs, debuffs and stances, The class has been interesting for me.
-I want it to be an alternate tank to a Barb, but the hp can be a little questionable, it is not a damage dealer, in the typical sense.
-It has skills that make it seem like a tank.
+With buffs, debuffs, and stances, the class has been interesting for me.
+I want it to be an alternate tank to a Barb, but the hp can be a little questionable.
+It is not a damage dealer in the typical sense; it has skills that make it seem like a tank.
 It has been slightly confusing to me.
-What I have been left to decide is, I believe that they are a secondary tank.
-And general mob control class.
-And, there is also the pulling ability and AOE.
+Ultimately, I believe that they are a secondary tank and general mob control class.
+And, there is also their pulling ability and AOE.
 Both are a huge plus.

-Really there is not much to say here.
-Swords are your choice.
-Blades, Dual Blades, Swords and Dual Swords.
+Really, there is not much to say here.
+Swords are your choice: Blades, Dual Blades, Swords, and Dual Swords.
 There is not a whole lot of difference between these weapons.
-Dual weapons are slower attack weapons, but tend to have a little more damage.
-But the difference is not noticeable unless you are going for a high APS (Attacks per second).
+Dual weapons are slower attack weapons, but they tend to have a little more damage.
+But the difference is not noticeable unless you are going for a high APS (attacks per second).

-Personally I like the APS.
-Since I use my tank is a mob control/tank role, I tend to find myself in situations where I need to be able to pull aggro.
+Personally, I like the APS.
+Since I use my tank in a mob control/tank role, I tend to find myself in situations where I need to be able to pull aggro.
 This is a helpful way.

-Dual Blades and swords are the same but slower.
-Dual swords will be more consistent damage, and dual blades will give you the spiking.
+- Dual Blades and Dual Swords are the same but slower.
+Dual Swords will be more consistent damage, and Dual Blades will give you the spiking.

 Seekers are a true melee class.
 This means that they are going to be wearing Heavy armor.
 And my preference is elemental ornaments.
 The rings will always be might rings.
 This is basically the same approach as what I would take with a Blademaster.
 But, lets go into a little more detail about gear.